 West Grimstead is 5 miles SE of Salisbury.
 Grid Ref SU212267.
 Postcode SP5 3RE.
 Population 186 in 1831, 310 in 1951 for Grimstead.

+You can see the administrative areas in which West Grimstead has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU212267 (Lat/Lon: 51.039210, -1.699017), West Grimstead which are provided by:
+You can see maps centred on OS grid reference SU212267 (Lat/Lon: 51.03927, -1.699004), West Grimstead which are provided by:

 - Google Maps